 (3) Time for Board Action on Certain Permit Matters.
 In the case of hearings before a Hearings Examiner involving original permit applications, or applications for permit amendments, the Hearings Examiner’s report should be submitted, and the Board must act, within 60 calendar days after the Board declares all proceedings involving the Hearings Examiner have been concluded.

-(4) The board shall consider the proposal for decision at a final hearing.
+(4) The Board shall consider the proposal for decision at a final hearing.
 Additional evidence may not be presented during a final hearing.
 The parties may present oral argument at a final hearing to summarize the evidence, present legal argument, or argue an exception to the proposal for decision.
 A final hearing may be continued as provided by Section 36.409.

 (5) The Board may change a finding of fact or conclusion of law made by the administrative law judge, or may vacate or modify an order issued by the administrative judge, only if the Board determines: